-- 1. when the library has a file type other than .LIB - 2. when there is more than one device containing a library file - when the LIBRARY contains more than one version of the file and you want to copy a version other than the latest. - 4. when the library file is in another directory
+- 1. when the library has a file type other than .LIB - 2. when there is more than one device containing a library file - 3. when the RSX-11M or IAS library (not RSTS/E) contains more than one version of the file and you want to copy a version other than the latest - 4. when the library file is in another directory